larathompson/project-3/README.md

 ## App set-up

-Whilst creating our app, we starting by creating the back-end.
+Whilst creating our app, we started by building the back-end.
 In order to use this, we used Mongoose, MongoDB, Express and Node.js.
 Whilst setting up the app, I took the lead in setting up the web-pack, package.json, server.js and seed.js and files.

 In order to create a design for the data we wanted stored, we created schemas - a user schema and a reviews schema.
 The user schema also used bcrypt and mongoose unique validator.
 This ensured that the user was not already stored in the database in addition to hashing the stored password after using a virtual field to check that the original password matched the password confirmation.